Job Archives

 - Perform direct patient care duties.

-- Examines, diagnoses and treats patients of all ages.
+- Examines, diagnoses and treat female patients.

 - Completes medical charts after each visit according to the problem-oriented medical records system.
 If not feasible, to comply with NTACHC’s policy and procedures regarding chart completion.